-Saints Community Development Foundation (SCDF) Ambassador for the blind, Stuart Lanham, has launched one of the biggest support ventures in our history.
+Saints Community Development Foundation (SCDF) Ambassador for the blind, Stuart Lanham, launched one of the biggest support ventures in our history in May.

 SCDF is delighted to announce that they have teamed up with the Guide Dog Association to supply people in St.Helens who require a guide dog, with a companion.

 The latest data from the Guide Dog Association reveals that there are four people in our Community waiting for a guide dog and Stuart has already set the ball rolling with the purchase of our very own guide dog generously paid for by Friends of the Foundation fundraising programme.
 The dog has been appropriately named, ‘Boots’ – pictured.

 The guide dogs however are costly at £5,000 each (including training) and we need the help from members of our fantastic community to raise the remaining £15,000.